BetweenWalls/Journey/README.md

 ## Overview
 This filter provides sane default settings in a classic style, and includes many customization options.

-Most items are shown at level 1; junk items are gradually hidden as your character levels up.
-These display changes occur until level 90, afterwhich no additional changes are made.
+Most items are shown at level 1; the filter gradually becomes more strict as your character levels up to 90+.
 The filter file includes descriptions for what is hidden at which levels, and other descriptions are included throughout to assist with tailoring the filter to your needs.

-If the in-file descriptions/options are unwanted, the [streamlined version](https://github.com/BetweenWalls/Journey/tree/streamlined#Journey-streamlined) has the same defaults at less than half the size.
+If the in-file descriptions/options are unwanted, the [streamlined version](https://github.com/BetweenWalls/Journey/tree/streamlined#Journey-streamlined) has the same defaults at less than half the filesize.
+Journey shouldn't be too strict, but for a more vanilla-like experience, [Feather](https://github.com/BetweenWalls/Feather#Feather) is a minimally-strict alternative.

 ## Features
-* Mostly follows classic style (it still looks like D2)
+* mostly follows classic style (it still looks like D2)
-* Non-Equipment more clearly distinguished from Equipment (gems, jewels, charms)
+* non-equipment more clearly distinguished from equipment (gems, jewels, charms)
-* unique/set highlighting based on individual item value
+* unique/set/other items highlighted based on their usefulness
-* amount of individual skills shown
-* value of highest individual skill shown
+* regular items displayed with amount of skills and highest skill value
-* rules for unique/set items with shared bases or natural sockets
-* self-repairing eth uniques are distinguished from other eth uniques
-* dynamic display for high-price sellable items
+* dynamic display for high-price sellable items (more prices are shown the poorer you are)
-* popular crafting ingredients shown with codified recipes
+* popular crafting ingredients marked with codified recipes
-* useful bases for runewords are shown
-* useful magic items such as +3 Warcries 'BO sticks' or those with 4+ to any skill are shown
+* natural sockets shown for unidentified unique/set items
+* enhanced damage/defense shown for superior items
 * identified relics show their tier
+* shopping for valuable items from merchants made easier

 ### Examples of optional features:
 * [individual names for unidentified unique/set items](https://github.com/BetweenWalls/Journey/tree/individual-names#Journey-individual-names)
 * [all individual skills shown](https://github.com/BetweenWalls/Journey/tree/all-skills#Journey-all-skills)
-* unwanted merchant items hidden to assist with 'shopping'
 * all crafting ingredients with more descriptive recipes
 * item quality (normal, exceptional, elite) for uniques/rares
-* rules for leveling items
 * quantity for keys/tomes
-* highlighting for unique/set items changed in Path of Diablo
+* extra highlighting for unique/set items changed in Path of Diablo
 * textless gems
+* various highlighting options for regular/magic/rare items

 ## Installation
 Follow the [wiki instructions](https://pathofdiablo.com/wiki/index.php?title=List_of_Loot_Filters#How_to_Use) and use the direct URL: https://raw.githubusercontent.com/BetweenWalls/Journey/master/item.filter